 How do I attend the Black Students Talk (BST) sessions?

 BST sessions are being held virtually on Microsoft Teams every other Thursday.
 No need to sign up in advance.
-The first session is scheduled to take place on Thurdsay, 22nd October at 3pm.
-You can access the sessions here.
+Here are the Term 1 BST Sessions:

 Follow us on Twitter: @BPTwellbeing

 *BST is part of the national Black People Talk (BPT), an initiative founded by Yannick Yalipende and Nkasi Stoll that aims to support the mental health and wellbeing of the Black community in the UK.